shsagir/play-area-sync/docs/craft-3-setup.md

 reviewed:         2018-05-17
 title:            Setup Craft CMS
 naviTitle:        Setup Craft
-lead:             Learn how to configure Craft CMS to run locally and on fortrabbit.
+lead:             Learn how to configure Craft CMS to run locally AND on fortrabbit.
 group:            craft
 stack:            all